JonSnowbd/NezDocs/src/features/ImGui.md

 nav_order: 2
 ---

+ImGUI is an immediate mode UI used to very quickly and cleanly create development GUI to debug your content, or to create custom editors/inspectors for your game.

 ## Enabling ImGUI

-For a basic ImGui inspector in Nez there are 2 things you need to do, first of which is to reference `Nez/Nez.ImGui/Nez.ImGui.csproj` in your Game's `.csproj`:
+For a basic ImGUI inspector in Nez there are 2 things you need to do, first of which is to reference `Nez/Nez.ImGui/Nez.ImGui.csproj` in your Game's `.csproj`:

 ```xml